White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Copper adds strength

-- Result: warm yellow tone, close to pure gold
+- Result: warm yellow tone, close to the pure metal

 Shade variations: